Splash02/CBM-Editor/README.md

 ## Questions and modding

+If you notice any issues/bugs, please report them to me via the "issues" page.

 For questions about setup, charts, file formats, modding or something that broke, join the [UNBEATABLE Modding Discord](https://discord.com/invite/XzqMhRMmhC).

 CBM Editor is a fan-made project.
 It is not affiliated with or endorsed by D-CELL GAMES or Playstack.